golang/build/cmd/debugnewvm/README.md

 # golang.org/x/build/cmd/debugnewvm

-The debugnewvm command creates and destroys a VM-based GCE buildlet with lots of logging for debugging.
+The debugnewvm command creates and destroys a VM-based buildlets with lots of logging for debugging.